Ahmed-walid/TopologyAPI/README.md

   2. Hit ```npm install``` in the command line to set up the environment.
   3. Hit ```npm start``` in the command line to run the main program.

-# How To Run Test:
+# How To Run Tests:
    Hit ```npm test``` in the command line in the project root level.